rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-10: Exiting with an error code if creating a
 new `Config` fails</span>

-In this listing, we’re using a method we haven’t covered before:
+In this listing, we’ve used a method we haven’t covered before:
 `unwrap_or_else`, which is defined on `Result<T, E>` by the standard library.
 Using `unwrap_or_else` allows us to define some custom, non-`panic!` error handling.
 If the `Result` is an `Ok` value, this method’s behavior is similar to `unwrap`: it returns the inner value `Ok` is wrapping.
 However, if the value is an `Err` value, this method calls the code in the *closure*, which is an anonymous function we define and pass as an argument to `unwrap_or_else`.
-We’ll be covering closures in more detail in Chapter 13.
-What you need to know for now is that `unwrap_or_else` will pass the inner value of the `Err`, which in this case is the static string `not enough arguments` that we added in Listing 12-9, to our closure in the argument `err` that appears between the vertical pipes.
+We’ll cover closures in more detail in Chapter 13.
+For now, you just need to know that `unwrap_or_else` will pass the inner value of the `Err`, which in this case is the static string `not enough arguments` that we added in Listing 12-9, to our closure in the argument `err` that appears between the vertical pipes.
 The code in the closure can then use the `err` value when it runs.

 We’ve added a new `use` line to import `process` from the standard library.
-The code in the closure that will get run in the error case is only two lines: we print out the `err` value, then call `process::exit`.
+The code in the closure that will be run in the error case is only two lines: we print the `err` value and then call `process::exit`.
 The `process::exit` function will stop the program immediately and return the number that was passed as the exit status code.
 This is similar to the `panic!`-based handling we used in Listing 12-8, but we no longer get all the extra output.
 Let’s try